 In Summary

-Diagnosis and treatment also vary, with PCOS managed through hormonal balance and lifestyle changes, and endometriosis focusing on pain relief and sometimes surgical intervention.
+Diagnosis and treatment also vary, with PMOS managed through hormonal balance and lifestyle changes, and endometriosis focusing on pain relief and sometimes surgical intervention.